hazelcast/hazelcast-jet/site/docs/design-docs/008-stage-rebalance.md

 since `groupingKey()` by itself results in a distributed-partitioned edge.

-Aggregation is by default two-stage and `rebalance()` makes it single-stage, so it has some effect but still the rebalancing key is ignored.
+Rebalancing changes keyed aggregation to single-stage, so it has some effect but still the rebalancing key is ignored.
 The grouping key must be used for semantic correctness.

-Maybe we should throw an error for any `rebalance(fn1).groupingKey(fn2)` call.
-The same applies to `rebalance(fn1).window(wDef).groupingKey(fn2)`

 ```java
 stage0 = stage.groupingKey(Person:getAge)